SpotCompiled/.github/profile/README.md

 ## What is this?<br/>
 This is my organization for compiled Spotify IPAs.
-We have compiled Spotilife, EeveeSpotify, and EeveeSpotify + Sposify IPAs, however, I have plans also to have Sposify-only IPAs.<br/>
+We have compiled Spotilife, EeveeSpotify, and EeveeSpotify + Sposify IPAs.<br/>

 ## Credits:<br/>
 [IOS God's Dycrypted App Store](https://armconverter.com/decryptedappstore/us/spotify) and [AppDB](https://appdb.to/app/ios/324684580)- *Dycrypted Vanilla Spotify IPA*<br/>